cyscale/cyscale.com/src/pages/careers/frontend-developer.md

 location: Romania
 date: 2021-12-14T15:42:55.900Z
 permalink: frontend-developer
-description: Cyscale is a startup from Cluj-Napoca, activating in the cloud cybersecurity industry.
-We are looking for an experienced frontend developer.
+description: Cyscale is a startup with offices in London (UK) and Cluj-Napoca (RO), activating in the cloud cybersecurity industry.
+  We are looking for an experienced Frontend Developer.
 skills: React.js, JavaScript, GraphQL, Node.js, Cloud Computing.
 experience: mid/senior
 department: Engineering